 The name and Disclosure and Barring Service (DBS) vetting number of any adults who will be working with children and evidence that safer recruitment checks have been completed.
 If you are purchasing DBS checks as part of your application, please upload written agreement that this will be in place before you begin your project.

-If your organisation is working with vulnerable adults you must provide both;
+If your organisation is working with vulnerable adults, you must provide both;

 A copy of your Safeguarding Adults Policy and Procedure which also outlines the training of staff and volunteers and how you will ensure staff are trained as part of their induction and where this will be recorded and monitored.